A collection of photographs of the Three Stooges – Moe Howard, Larry Fine, Curly Howard, Shemp Howard, Joe Besser, and Curly Joe DeRita.

 Photograph from the Three Stooges short film So Long Mr. Chumps (1941) starring Moe Howard, Larry Fine, Curly Howard.

-Publicity still of the Three Stooges – Moe Howard, Larry Fine, Curly Howard – in tuxedos.
+Publicity still of the Three Stooges – Moe Howard, Larry Fine, Curly Howard – in tuxedos – from Healthy, Wealthy, and Dumb

 Photograph taken from the Three Stooges short film Gents Without Cents (1944) starring Moe Howard, Larry Fine, Curly Howard.